-7.22 One of the principal means of delivering more affordable housing will be through changes to the threshold and quotas for providing affordable housing on allocated and windfall sites reflecting the recommendations of the Strategic Housing Market Assessment and the findings of the Development Capacity Study.
-The Council and partner RSL's will also continue to work to maximise Homes and Communities Agency funded development across the district, but in order to create a significant increase in the future supply of affordable housing the Council will also need to directly intervene itself in providing sites and, in the longer term, funding to develop affordable homes throughout the District.
+7.22 One of the principal means of delivering more affordable housing will be through the provision of more housing generally and requiring appropriate levels of on-site provision or financial contributions from developers.
+The Council and partner RSLs will also continue to work to maximise Homes and Communities Agency funded development across the district, but in order to create a significant increase in the future supply of affordable housing the Council will also need to directly intervene itself in providing sites and, in the longer term, funding to develop affordable homes throughout the District.